Draconizations/malachite/docs/general/transitions.md

 7. Remove the `.fadeend`class
 8. Emit the `fadeend` event.

-The length of the `transition-duration` is determined right at step 3. and 6.
+The `transition-duration` is checked at step 3. and 6.
 Which means by applying styles to `.fadestart` and `.fadeend`, you can alter the transition behavior.

 ## Example CSS Styling
 This will create a fade transition for every `div` element.
 Replace `div` with the selector you need.